Counseling, Therapy, and Psychology: What's the Difference?

 My Psy.D. program included a significant amount of required research.
 Make sure to narrow down the general population you wish to work with (i.e., children vs. adults) as this can help to determine the program you choose.

 Know that the next 5-7 years are a major commitment.
 I watched many of my friends take lucrative jobs, get married, and have children while I was still studying in graduate school.
-I would be lying if I didn't say I felt like I put my life on hold.
+I would be lying if I didn't say I felt like I had put my life on hold.
 But, in the end, I realized I had not.
 It's just that my path to get where I wanted to be was a bit longer than theirs, and there is nothing wrong with that.
 It is a long journey, but a rewarding one in the end.
 In the words of my mentor, "If it were easy, everyone would do it."

 Careers for Mental Health Professionals